 In the majority of cases, styes get better within a week.
 However, other people may experience symptoms not healing and require further treatment.

-In this article, we will cover the symptoms of a stye, how they are diagnosed, treatments, including home remedies, risk factors, and possible complications.
+This article will cover the symptoms of a stye, diagnosis, treatments and home remedies, risk factors, and possible complications.

 Fast facts on styes

 Here are some key points about styes.
-More detail and supporting information is in the main article.
+More detail and supporting information are in the main article.

 - Styes can be painful but often heal without medical intervention.

-- If a stye persists for more than a week or affects vision, medical attention should be sought.
+- If a stye persists for more than a week or affects vision, a person should seek medical attention.

 - Styes can be external or internal.

-- Home remedies for styes include a warm compress and OTC pain medication.
+- Home remedies for styes include a warm compress and over-the-counter pain medication.

-The patient will have a painful red swelling on the eyelid which can make the eye produce tears and become red.
-Sometimes styes can look like a pimple.
+A person with a stye will have a painful red swelling on the eyelid, making the eye produce tears and become red.
+Often the lump looks like a boil or pimple.